MAFFPT/Hubitat/Nuki Smart Lock 2.0/readme.md

 ### Version 2.0

-- Implement the option of only install new devices connected to a Nuki bridge, not touching the bridge itself and others paired devices
+- App: Implement an option of only install new devices connected to a Nuki bridge, not touching the bridge itself and others paired devices
+- Lock driver: Implement an option to include or not the "unlatch" action when a "lock" request is received

 ### Version 3.0